martinpihrt/OSPy-plugins/plugins/database_connector/README.md

 This extension uses a database connection via the interface: mysql-connector-python to install use: sudo pip install mysql-connector-python. https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html

+The plug-in includes an OSPy `plugin.json` manifest and implements the common lifecycle and `health()` interfaces.
+Diagnostics reports whether the connector is enabled and available, its version, configured server and database, and the result of the latest real database operation.
+Database connections and cursors are closed after every operation.

 Plugin setup
 -----------